Huracán Ramírez: Personal life

 Daniel García Arteaga was born on April 9, 1926, in Mexico City's El barrio bravo de Tepito district to Juan García and Encarnación Arteaga de García.
 Daniel was the fifth of six sons all together, Arturo, Rodolfo, Guillermo, Juan, Daniel and Miguel.
 His mother's family had a long history in Amateur wrestling and a large number of people from Tepito became well known boxers or martial artists.
 Three of his older brothers became professional wrestlers, Arturo was known under the ring name "La Panter Roja" ("The Red Panther") and later "El Catedrático", Rodolfo wrestled as "Rudy García" and Guillermo worked under the name El Demonio Rojo ("The Red Demon").
 Originally Daniel García tried to become a full-time boxer, but due to his small stature, he was never successful.

 Daniel García married his first wife, Chaly Alvarenga from El Salvador, in 1957; a few years later they had a daughter named Sandra García Alvarenga.
 In 1969, he met his second wife Eulalia Fernández during a tour of Bolivia.
 She moved with García to Mexico City after their marriage, where she would work at the Bolivian Embassy in Mexico City for many years.
 Together they had one daughter, Karla García Fernández.
 Karla is married to professional wrestler Axxel, the grandson of El Santo (who was one of García's closest friends).

 Professional wrestling career

 García's family finally allowed him to become a professional wrestler after having trained for it for years, letting him follow in the footsteps of his older brothers.
-He started out as the enmascarado (masked) character "El Buitre Blanco" (The White Vulture), a rudo character (wrestlers who portray the bad guys), the only time in his career that he worked as a rudo.
+He started out as the masked character "El Buitre Blanco" (The White Vulture), a rudo character (wrestlers who portray the bad guys), the only time in his career that he worked as a rudo.
 He would at times also work as the unmasked "Chico García" (Kid García), named after his boyish looks.